 \subsection{Optimization of a grazing angle interaction geometry}

-We now have all ingredients in place to optimize the interaction geometry of grazing angle ICS.
+All ingredients which are required for optimizing the grazing angle interaction geometry are now in place.
 To arrive at closed form analytic expressions, we first consider the interaction of a single electron with a focused laser pulse and optimize the peak normalized spectral angular density.
 Next we add the contributions for a realistic electron beam to calculate the corresponding x-ray brilliance.
 As a final step, we investigate the behavior for small interaction angles $\theta_L \ll 1$, to find the optimized electron energy.
-This method yields analytical expressions for the laser pulse dimensions, interaction angles and electron energy, for a desired x-ray energy.\\
+This method yields analytical expressions for the laser pulse dimensions, interaction angles, and electron energy for a desired x-ray energy.\\

 For the interaction of a single electron, we optimize the peak normalized spectral angular density given by Eq.~\eqref{eq:dNdwdW_colin_diffraction}, to find optimized values of $\sigma_{L\parallel}$ and $\sigma_{L\perp}$.
 The dependency on the laser pulse dimensions is implicit in $A_0$ and $\zeta$, given by \cref{eq:A0def,eq:zeta} respectively.
 We now consider a line focused geometry such that $\psi$ is given by Eq.~\eqref{eq:psi_linefocus}, and recognize that $A_0^2 \propto 1/\sigma_{L\parallel}\sigma_{L\perp}$.
-We now find that function that the peak normalized spectral angular density is scales as
+We now find that the peak normalized spectral angular density scales as

 The optimized $\sigma_{L\parallel}$ is found by maximizing $ \zeta^{3/2}/\sigma_{L\parallel}$, which occurs when

 Under this condition, $\zeta = \sqrt{1/3}$.
 Next, to find the optimized $\sigma_{L\perp}$, we optimize $\psi^{3/2}h(\psi)$, which has a maximum at $\psi_{\mathrm{max}} = 1.91$.
 When taking into account additional bandwidth contributions such as the electron energy spread, resulting additional terms in the denominator of $h(\psi)$.
 This will have the effect of decreasing $\psi_{\mathrm{max}}$. \\